3rd Quarter classes begin the week of Jan 12, 2026.

 Open Spots: 0

 Science Kids is a lab-based science sampler program where our youngest scientists will be exposed to the concepts, acquire scientific vocabulary, and learn hands-on skills to needed to be comfortable with more advanced science classes as they get older.
 Your first or second grader will come home with an understanding of concepts like phases of matter, melting point, buoyancy, and life cycles.
 Most importantly, young students will gain confidence discussing science concepts and working with science equipment.
 Labs will teach students how to use a thermometer, take linear measurements, weigh items on a scale, peer into a microscope, record elapsed time, and make scientific sketches, for example.
 Each quarter will reinforce principles and lab skills around a central, unifying theme.
-Living World will introduce biology and life science concepts.
-Students will complete labs such as observing microscopic organisms in a microscope, examining life cycles and metamorphosis, and learning about biological functions such as respiration and digestion.
-A lab fee of $20.00 is due payable to the instructor on the first day of class.
+In Chemistry sampler students will learn about acids and bases, melting point, physical properties, solutions, polymers, and simple reactions that give off heat, gas, etc. A lab fee of $20.00 is due payable to the instructor on the first day of class.
 Topics in this Series: Living World (Quarter 1), Physics Fun (Quarter 2), Chemistry Sampler (Quarter 3), and Earth/Space (Quarter 4).

 10:00 am-10:55 am